top of page

 I am obsessed with this breed.
 We have been working on flock-- focusing on improving the white ear lobes, straight combs with crest, and yellow legs.
 I like a slighter, thicker form on our chickens.

 We recommend that you mark or separate your eggs before hatching.
 It can be challenging for the untrained eye to tell a split opal from a cream without test breeding, so be careful when marking your eggs and chicks!
-We did include a picture of one of the split hens for reference.
-Best Advice: do not hatch with other cream legbars!
+Best Practice is: do not hatch with other cream legbars!
 Also, remember to band your chicks so you can know the difference.
 It will save you a headache and heartache later.

 $50.00Price